 Step 10: Sunscreen

 - What is it?
 Sunscreen is a critical final step in your morning skin care routine.
-Not only can it reduce your risk of skin cancer, but it can also fight against signs of aging.
-The American Cancer Society recommends choosing one rated SPF 30 or higher.
+Not only can it lower your risk of skin cancer, but it can also reduce signs of aging by blocking damaging UV light.
+The

 - How to use it: Spread liberally over your face and massage in.
 Make sure to apply it 15 to 30 minutes before you go outside.
 Never apply skin care products on top, as this can dilute the sunscreen.